dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

     }
 }
 ```
 Use of volatile can decrease performance, and in case of lazy Singleton you need it only once, and in 99% cases your object would be already created and just used.
 To write more performant code you can introduce local variable.
-Look at `localRef`, it seems redundant, but since init happens only once, and in most cases it won't be `null`, and we return it, rather than `instance`, perfromance significatnly improved.
+Look at `localRef`, it seems redundant, but since init happens only once, and in most cases it won't be `null`, and we return it, rather than `instance`, performance significantly improved.
 ```java
 class Singleton{
     private Singleton(){}